PRATIK-P145/API_scraping/README.md

 # BeyondChats Blog Scraper API

-This project is a backend service built using **FastAPI** and **MongoDB** to scrape blog articles from the BeyondChats website and expose them via REST APIs.
+This project is a backend service built using FastAPI and MongoDB to scrape and manage blog articles from the BeyondChats website through REST APIs.
-The project is being developed **phase-wise**, focusing first on solid backend foundations before adding scraping and advanced logic.
+It focuses on implementing a complete backend content ingestion and management workflow.

 ---